Slain terrorist Junaid recruited Kashmir youth into Hizbul in exchange for drugs

 Junaid, the sone of Tehreek-e-Hurriyat chairman, Muhammad Ashraf Sehrai was killed in an encounter that took place at Nawa Kadal in Srinagar's downtown area.
 Ashraf Sarai, who is a hardliner was elected after his predecessor, Syed Ali Shah Geelani relinquished his post in 2018.
 Sehrai was the general secretary of the organisation since its formation in 2004.

-Prior to joining the Hizbul Mujahideen, Junaid would mastermind stone pelting attacks on the security forces.
-He would lead mobs and create disturbances in various parts of the Valley.
-The main intention of these acts would be to disturb anti insurgency operations, IGP of the Kashmir range, Vijay Kumar said.
+Prior to joining the Hizbul Mujahideen, Junaid would mastermind stone-pelting attacks on the security forces.
+He would lead to mobs and create disturbances in various parts of the Valley.
+The main intention of these acts would be to disturb anti-insurgency operations, IGP of the Kashmir range, Vijay Kumar said.

 Hizbul terrorist wanted in murder of RSS functionary shot dead